esnet/shibboleth_session_auth/README.md

 `GROUPS_BY_IDP` this is a dictionary mapping an IdP (from `AUTHORIZED_IDPS`) to a list of groups.
 If the user is authenticated to the named IdP then the user will be added to each of the groups, creating the groups as necessary.

+`DJANGO_STAFF_GROUP` is the name of the group presented by the IdP that will be used to determine if the user has the `is_staff` bit set or not.

+We assume the the IdP is the source of truth for groups and for whether or not a user should have Django staff privileges.
+This means that the set of groups the user will be a member of will be exactly the set of groups that the IdP sends.
+This also means that if the user is no longer a member of `DJANGO_STAFF_GROUP` that they will lose their staff privileges.